nathancohenil/nathancohenil.github.io/_posts/2014-3-3-Hello-World.md

 title: First Post !
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Next you can update your site nanameme, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/piechar.html)